');

 About West Union, WV

-West Union is a small community in West Virginia with a population of 940 residents.
-The median household income is $69,911 per year, which is near the national average.
-The median age in West Union is 45.1 years.
+West Union is a small community located in West Virginia with a population of 940 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,911 per year, which is 7% below the national median of $75,149.
+The median age of 45.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How West Union Ranks in West Virginia